Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 Mechanical Seal Failure

 Mechanical seals on the boiler feedwater pump frequently exhibit electrical deterioration.
 Because the boiler water has a very low conductivity, the relative movement between the fixed ring and sliding ring causes a static charge, which is not redirected.
-Pieces the size of fingers break off from the sliding and/or stationary rings during short durations of operation – in some cases, only a few hundred operating hours – causing fast increases in leakage current.
+Pieces the size of fingers break off from the sliding and stationary rings during short operation durations – in some cases, only a few hundred operating hours – causing fast increases in leakage current.
 Diamond-coated (DLC) mechanical seals prevent this issue and significantly increase durability.

 Its Maintenance